Skip to content Skip to footer

 • Pillow

-• Sleeping bag or twin bedding
+• Sleeping bag or full/queen size bedding

-• Swim towel, Shower towel
+• Swim towel & shower towel

-• One piece swimsuit or swim trunks
+• Swimsuit or swim trunks

 • Pajamas

-• 3 T-shirts for chapel
+• T-shirts & shorts/pants for chapel

-• 1 pair of pants & sweatshirt for cool weather
+• Pants & sweatshirt for cool weather

-• Place each set of recreation clothes/chapel clothes in gallon Ziploc bags marked Day 1 recreation, Day 1 chapel, etc.
+• Place each set of recreation clothes/chapel clothes in gallon ziploc bags marked “Day 1 recreation”, “Day 1 chapel”, etc.

 • Your child will be housed with their teammates and leaders in bunk style rooms.

-• Your student will have a great time, and we encourage you to ask them all about it when they get home!
+• Campers will not be allowed to make or accept phone calls unless it is an emergency.
+Your student will have a great time, and we encourage you to ask them all about it when they get home!

 • We reserve the right to inspect contents of all personal belongings if due cause arises.